 - Throwing sports.
 Improper pitching technique in baseball or softball can be another culprit.
 Football, archery and javelin throwing also can cause golfer's elbow.

 - Weight training.
-Lifting weights using improper technique, such as curling the wrists during a biceps exercise, can lead to overload of the elbow muscles and tendons.
+Lifting weights using improper technique, such as curling the wrists during a biceps exercise, can overload the elbow muscles and tendons.

-- Other activities.
-Any activity that causes you to repeatedly bend and straighten your elbow can cause golfer's elbow.
-This includes activities such as painting, raking, hammering, chopping wood, using a computer, doing assembly-line work and cooking.
+In addition, any activity that requires repeatedly bending and straightening your elbow can cause golfer's elbow.
+This includes painting, raking, hammering, chopping wood, using a computer, doing assembly-line work and cooking.
 A day or two of yardwork or cooking for company usually won't cause golfer's elbow, though.
 The activity generally needs to be done for more than an hour a day on many days to cause a problem.